stepugnetti/valip/README.md

 Valip has a number of useful predicates and functions that generate predicates.
 More of these useful predicates will be added as the library matures.

-You can find these predicates in the `valip.predicates` namespace.
+You can find portable predicates in the `valip.predicates` namespace.
+Platform-specifc predicates can be found in `valip.java.predicates` and `valip.js.predicates`, depending on your deployment target.